Welcome to My Inner MishMash! 😍

 My interests are quite diverse.
 I’m very much into linguistics in general, but also some languages in particular (mainly Celtic and Scandinavian.
-Currently I can only speak Polish, and am learning English, Swedish and Welsh, and I love all of them, but I would also like to learn all the other languages I love which are: Finnish, Sami, Dutch, Frisian, Faroese, Scots, and all the Celtic languages, at least all that are still alive (Irish, Scottish Gaelic, Manx and Cornish).
+Currently I can only speak Polish, and am learning English, Swedish, Welsh and have started learning Norwegian last year, and I love all of them, but I would also like to learn all the other languages I love which are: Finnish, Sami, Dutch, Frisian, Faroese, Scots, and all the Celtic languages, at least all that are still alive (Irish, Scottish Gaelic, Manx and Cornish).
 I have, as you can see, a huge interest in minority languages and contributing to preserve them, even with languages I don’t love as passionately as the ones I listed above, I’m always saddened to hear about them dying or being endangered.
 I hope that with time I’ll be able to publish posts in other of “my” languages.
 I love playing with words and use them sometimes not in very obvious ways.
 I like to think about myself, that, at least in Polish, I have quite a characteristic and quirky writing style.
 IN other languages I think I’m still not that very experienced a writer, and therefore not as much expressive, but in Polish I love to for example mix colloquialisms, words from dialects or even swearwords at times with very beautiful or even a bit archaic language.
 Just love mixing styles.
-I really really love to develop in this area and always jump on any chance to do so, so hope that I’m going to develop my ENglish through blogging.
+I really really love to develop in this area and always jump on any chance to do so, so hope that I’m going to develop my English through blogging.
 Feel free to let me know if you’ll see any mistakes on here or will have any linguistic suggestions.
 I won’t be offended if you’ll correct me and won’t bite, I promise, quite the opposite, will be very grateful for any linguistic suggestions as I love to develop in this field! 😀 I’m always happy to chat about linguistic stuff.

 Also I am into given names, their meanings, origins, popularity across the world, baby name trends, I love baby name games or helping other people name their babies and come up with ideas that they might not come up with on their own but might like.
 I am also into such a controversial thing as how our names can potentially shape our personalities…